jreeves3/Multi-Heuristic-AStar/README.md

 Heuristic usage and calls to imha and smha are internal to code.

-New problem domain can be implemented with new planner and state, but imha should be updated to reflect the possibility of reaching new states with lower cost within a given Open,i queue.
+New problem domain can be implemented with new planner and state, but imha should be updated to reflect the possibility of reaching same state with lower cost within a given Open,i queue.

 N-Queens Problem: Fill an NxN grid columnwise with N queens such that they do not attack each other (share diagonal, column, or row).